 Cochlear implants are now available for young children 12 months of age and older who have not obtained adequate hearing through hearing aids for the development of speech and language.

 The cochlear implant consists of two parts, one internal and one external.
 The internal portion of the device is implanted into the cochlea during a 2-3 hour surgical procedure.
 Following a period of healing, the external portion of the device is programmed for optimal hearing during a series of appointments with an audiologist.
-The external portion of the device is becoming smaller and smaller and many of the devices are now available in a size that resembles a large behind the ear hearing aid.
+The external portion of the device is becoming smaller and smaller and many of the devices are now available in a size that resembles a large behind-the-ear hearing aid.

 Cochlear implant results vary from person to person.
 Benefits include the development of speech and language in young, profoundly hearing-impaired children and a return of hearing for adult patients.

+Technology in cochlear implants is rapidly advancing.
 If you have questions or concerns regarding cochlear implantation please contact the CEENTA Audiology Department at (704) 295-3300.